Valeriia458/IT-Project-Management-Toolkit-Templates/README.md

 ![IT Project Management Toolkit](./banner.jpg)

-# IT Project Management Toolkit & Templates 📋🚀
+# IT Project Management Toolkit & Templates 📋
-# IT Project Management Toolkit & Case Study

-A comprehensive collection of professional PM templates and artifacts designed for aspiring Project Managers, Junior PMs, and students of the Google Project Management Certificate.

-> **Goal:** To provide a ready-to-use "PM Office" in a box, including blank templates and a completed "Gold Standard" case study for reference.
+Professional project management templates and artifacts designed for IT professionals, Google PM Certificate holders, and project managers building their portfolios.
 ---

-## 📂 Navigation & Modules
-Each folder contains industry-standard templates provided in editable formats.
+## ✨ What's Included
 1. [**01-Initiation**](./01-Initiation) - Proposal, Project Charters and Stakeholder Registers.🌟🌿
 2. [**02-Planning**](./02-Planning) - RACI Charts, Project Plans, and Communication Strategies.🔥
 3. [**03-Execution**](./03-Execution) - Status Reports, Risk Logs, and ROAM Analysis.👾
 4. [**04-Closing**](./04-Closing) - Retrospectives and Project Closeout Reports.🏆
 5. [**Portfolio Artifacts**](./05-Portfolio) - **End-to-End Implementation:** See the full lifecycle of the "Plant Pals" project implementation.💎

----
+## 🎯 Who Is This For?
+- Students pursuing Google PM Certificate
+- Junior Project Managers
+- IT Professionals transitioning to PM
+- Anyone building a PM portfolio

 ## ✨ Why this Toolkit?
 * **End-to-End Implementation:** Includes a full implementation as a reference point.
 * **Standardized:** Based on the industry-leading Google PM Professional Certificate methodology.
 * **IT Focused:** Optimized for IT and software development workflows.

+## 📄 License
+MIT - Free to use!

+## 🤝 Contributing
+Contributions are welcomed!
+If you have improved templates, a new artifact, or found a bug, please submit a pull request.

-## ⭐ How to Support
+## ⭐ How to support
 If you find these templates helpful for your PM journey, please **give this repository a star!** It helps other aspiring PMs find these resources and supports my professional growth.

 ## 👩🏻‍💻 About the Author